-Members of the Harrison County Sheriff’s Office Reserve Division are community minded volunteers that have a strong commitment to public service for the people of Harrison County.
+Members of the Harrison County Sheriff’s Department Reserve Division are community minded volunteers that have a strong commitment to public service for the people of Harrison County.
 The members consist of men and women that volunteer more than 12,000 hours annually in community service performing such duties as the Sheriff directs.

 Some of the duties consist of, but are not limited to, patrolling the highways and rural roads within the county, assisting in road blocks and traffic details, serving warrants, and making arrests.
 In addition, the Reserve Division provides security for special events such as Mardi Gras parades, high school ball games, church events, and several Harrison County events such as the Gulfport Fishing Rodeo, Sacred Heart Fair, Sacred Heart Softball Tournament and the Memorial Day Harley Blowout.

-The Unit utilizes its resources and talents to further charitable causes which benefit the citizens of Harrison County and will continue to devote many hours of personal service toward the goal of enhancing the public image of the Harrison County Sheriff’s Office.
+The Unit utilizes its resources and talents to further charitable causes which benefit the citizens of Harrison County and will continue to devote many hours of personal service toward the goal of enhancing the public image of the Harrison County Sheriff’s Department.

 Reserve candidates can become fully certified part-time/reserve deputies by completing either the sixteen (16) week part-time academy or by attending the ten (10) week residential academy.
 The sixteen week academy meets on Monday, Tuesday and Thursday evenings, from 6:00PM until 10:00PM and nine (9) of the sixteen (16) Saturdays from 8:00AM until 4:00PM.
 Attendance at this sixteen (16) week academy will meet the requirements as established by the State of Mississippi for an individual to become a Part-time/Reserve deputy.